symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 3. Create a :ref:`NodeKeyLinkTransaction <node-key-link>` to **link M to a node**.
 Sign the NodeKeyLinkTransaction with **M** and announce it to the network.

-   Find the node's public key by querying ``http://<node-url>:3000/node/info`` with a browser, for example.
+   .. note:: The node's public TLS key must be provided by the node owner.

    .. example-code::